Most people who struggle with substance abuse wish something would

 Instead of having to enroll in inpatient programs or participate in residential treatment, an intensive outpatient treatment program will serve as one of the alternative therapies that are now becoming available.

 Let’s take a deeper dive into intensive outpatient programs and see if an intensive outpatient program may be the right way for you to beat your addiction once and for all.

 What is an Intensive Outpatient Program?

+What is IOP Program?
 An Intensive Outpatient Program (also commonly known as IOP) is a form of substance abuse treatment that offers intensive therapy and support while also allowing patients to continue living at home and fulfilling the majority of their regular responsibilities, particularly those that occur at night.

 Though no intensive outpatient programs should be seen as a partial hospitalization program, most of them do have an inpatient feel to their approach toward substance abuse.